Associate Professor of Sociology

 PhD, 2013, New York University

 B.S., 2003, Edmund A. Walsh School of Foreign Service, Georgetown University

-Ruth is a Faculty Fellow at the Center for Cultural Sociology at Yale University and a core faculty member of the UConn Humanities Institute’s Humility and Conviction in Public Life Project.
-During 2015-2016, she was a Public Discourse Project Faculty Fellow, and during 2014-2015, an American Fellow of AAUW.
-She is also a member of the Editorial Board of The Immanent Frame, a digital forum on secularism, religion and the public sphere published by the Social Science Research Council’s program on Religion and the Public Sphere, for which she previously served as a consultant.
+She is a Faculty Fellow at the Center for Cultural Sociology at Yale University and a core faculty member of the UConn Humanities Institute’s Humility and Conviction in Public Life Project.
+During 2018-2020, she was a Public Religion Research Institute (PRRI) Public Fellow; during 2015-2016, a Public Discourse Project Faculty Fellow; and during 2014-2015, an American Fellow of AAUW.

 Braunstein, Ruth.
 2017.
 Prophets and Patriots: Faith in Democracy Across the Political Divide.
 University of California Press.